broder/broder.github.io/about.md

 months of joining.
 More recently, I've been involved in validating business ideas by creating and iterating multiple prototype apps.
 Below are some of the projects which I've worked on:

+### Dashboard for Vivacity Labs

+I led a team of two junior developers to create an MVP dashboard website which processes a large amount of realtime data into digestable formats and statistics.

+_Technologies:_
+Node.js, TypeScript, React, Redux, Webpack, Google Cloud Platform

+### Performance Tables Discovery for Department for Education

+We provided consultancy services to document a large existing system from an incumbent provider and identify pain points for current users.
+Our final deliverables also included an idealised technical architecture and various roadmaps to achieving this future perfect.

+### Website & Mobile App for Air Charter Services

+I helped to develop a hybrid website and mobile app running with Cordova which involved full-stack development and updating open source libraries.

+_Technologies:_
+Node.js, TypeScript, React, Redux, Webpack, Cordova, OneSignal, C#, ASP.NET MVC, AWS

 ### 3D Scanning App Prototype

 Over the course of four weeks, I developed an app to utilise the [Structure sensor][structure] to capture 3D scans and